arzyabl/portfolio-arzy/docs/assignments/divergent_design.md

 ### Sheroes
 Women-only social network with communities, counselling helpline, opportunities, resources and conversations developed in India.

-Unfortunately, the mobile version is not available in the U.S. but I was able to test the web version.
+Unfortunately, the mobile version is not available in the U.S., but I was able to test the web version.

-As soon as you sign up and log in, they also ask for interests.
+As soon as you sign up and log in, they ask for interests.
+After selection, the user is signed up for communities on that category without approval.
 Good idea, but bad execution.
-After selection, the user is signed up for communities on that category without approval.
 ![sheroes1.jpg](./images/sheroes1.jpeg){:width="400"}

-There is a feed with posts from all your communities and people the user is following.
+There is a feed with posts from user's communities and people the user is following.
 I like the design; it is very recognizable, with top-performing posts on the top.
 However, scrolling this way can become a bit addictive, which does not align with the educational focus of Sisters Halaqa.
 So, I won’t be creating a feed with all posts and instead have posts sorted out into the communities/chats they belong to.
 ![sheroes screenshot](./images/sheroes2.jpg){:width="400"}

-I like the milestone feature (mine can have 'new', 'student of knowledge', 'scholar', etc.)
+I like the milestone feature (mine can have 'Newbie', 'Student of Knowledge', 'Scholar', etc.)
 ![sheroes screenshot](./images/sheroes3.jpg){:width="400"}

 ### Thrive Muslimah